-Treating urine identified with a black-light starts with pouring a hot solution of Odor and Stain Remover (OSR) directly into each stain.
-The solution follows the path of the urine through the carpet and pad down to the subfloor.
+To start, the urine contamination needs to be identified using a black light.
+Next, pour a hot solution of Odor and Stain Remover (OSR) directly into each stain.
+The solution follows the path of the urine through the carpet and pad down to the sub-floor.
 The solution will then “dwell” in the carpet, allowing the solution to dissolve and neutralize the alkali salts in the urine.
-The alkali salts are the parts that give off odor.
+The alkali salts are the parts that give off an odor.
 After a sufficient dwell time, a subsurface extraction tool is placed on the stained area.
-The tool creates a sealed surface which enables the truck mount system to pull the solution with the dissolved salts off the subfloor, out of the pad and carpet and then into the truck mount waste tank (out of your home).
+The tool creates a sealed surface.
+This enables the truck-mounted system to pull the solution with the dissolved salts off the sub-floor, out of the pad and carpet, and then into the truck-mounted waste tank.

-The next step is cleaning the carpet with hot steam and then applying Odorcide.
-The Odorcide is applied two ways.
-First it is added to the pre-pray solution for cleaning and then it is sprayed topically on to the carpet and raked in with a carpet rake.
-In extreme cases, the carpet may be rinsed with several gallons of water and flash extracted (no dwell time) to extract any lingering urine residue.
+The next step is to clean the carpet with hot steam and then apply Odorcide.
+The Odorcide is applied in two ways.
+First, it is added to the pre-spray solution for cleaning and sprayed topically onto the carpet.
+It is then raked in with a carpet rake.
+In extreme cases, the carpet may be rinsed with several gallons of water and flash extracted (no dwell time).
+This is done to remove any lingering urine residue.
 If the carpet still retains some yellow staining, it can be treated with a leave-in oxidizing stain remover.